w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 with name `Polkadot 1`, this can be added to Polkadot-JS using the 0/0 derivation path (i.e. account type = 0 and account index = 0).
 If you add a second account called `Polkadot 2`, this will correspond to the 1/0 derivation path, and so on.
 We thus have multiple parent accounts that can be viewed and used in both Ledger Live and Polkadot-JS.
-Additionally, we can use Polkadot-JS UI to create multiple children accounts from each parent account.
+Additionally, we can use Polkadot Developer Interface to create multiple children accounts from each parent account.
 For example, `Polkadot 1` with 0/0 derivation path can have child 0/1, 0/2, etc. that can be used within the UI.
 However, such children accounts cannot be used in Ledger Live, as it only scans through the parent accounts.
 So, remember